Credit: Greenpeace Thailand

 The foundation cited the court case, under which the giant chemical company has filed a complaint to the court along with some farm groups, saying the fight is still ongoing and it may take time before being wrapped by the court.

-And if concern agencies did not take a serious defense, the case could be overturned, and the chemicals could be back to the markets, BioThai pointed in its post on Facebook after the resoultion.
+If concerned agencies do not take a serious defence, the case could be overturned, and the chemicals could be back in the markets, BioThai pointed out in its post on Facebook after the resolution.
+The groups have filed a petition to the court recently, asking for its permission to take part in the case.

 But this is up to the court’s consideration, the official noted.